bbauska/meta-react-basics/README.md

 <h4>Making an interactive component</h4>

-Let's fill the Square component with an X when you click it.
-Declare a function called handleClick inside of the Square.
-Then, add onClick to the props of the button JSX element returned from the Square:
+<p>Let's fill the Square component with an X when you click it.
+Declare a
+function called handleClick inside of the Square.
+Then, add onClick to the props of the button JSX element returned from the Square:</p>

 <details open>
   <summary>React code:</summary>